 Estate administration is the legal process of settling the estate of a person who has died.
 It is also referred to as probate.
 In Oregon, the Circuit Court in the county in which the decedent lived at the time of death has jurisdiction over the process.
 Or.
 Rev. Stat. § § 113.015.
 The two main purposes of probate are to make sure that a decedent’s property goes to the right beneficiaries or heirs and to ensure that the estate’s creditors are paid.

-Appointing Personal Representative
+Appointing Personal Representative in Oregon

 - The surviving spouse of the decedent or the nominee of the surviving spouse